mikelawrence/esphome-components/README.md

 ## NVM Configuration

+> [!CAUTION]
-When configuring the STUSB4500 for the first time you should realize the default configuration will allow up to 20V on V<sub>BUS</sub>.
+> When configuring the STUSB4500 for the first time you should realize the default configuration will allow up to 20V on V<sub>BUS</sub>.
 Make sure your circuit can either support 20V or configure the NVM using a Power Source that will NOT produce 20V like USB 2.0 or a non-PD USB-C charger.

 Using the STUSB4500 ESPHome component requires the following steps: